dieghernan/dieghernan.github.io/collections/_posts/2022-10-17-tidyterra-hillshade.md

 ---

-_This is the first post of a series of two, showing how to overlay a SpatRaster on top of a Hillshade background.
-Next post would show how to add marginal plots including information about the values of the raster by longitude and latitude.
+_This is the first post of a series of two, showing how to overlay a SpatRaster on top of a hillshade background.
+The next post shows how to add marginal plots including information about the values of the raster by longitude and latitude.
 See the second post [here](https://dieghernan.github.io/202212_tidyterra-hillshade-2/)._